coleifer/peewee/docs/peewee/api.rst

          Doc.select().where(Doc.data.has_any_keys(['admin', 'staff']))

-.. class:: BareField(coerce=None, **kwargs)
+.. class:: BareField(adapt=None, **kwargs)

-   :param coerce: Optional function to use for converting raw values into a
+   :param adapt: Optional function to use for converting raw values into a
        specific format.

    Field class that does not specify a data-type (**SQLite-only**).